wessenstam/stageworkshop/README.md

-This script supports staging HPOC clusters for [Nutanix Workshops](http://www.nutanixworkshops.com).
+This script supports staging HPoC clusters for [Nutanix Workshops](http://www.nutanixworkshops.com).
+It greatly automates the majority of the [Workshop Setup Guide](http://www.nutanixworkshops.com/en/latest/setup/).
+Now you can have push-button Calm in about an hour.

 # Table of Contents #